Plagiarism Checker vs AI Detector: What Is the Difference?

 By Alvi Ahmed

-If you’ve ever published content online, submitted a paper, or reviewed a freelance writer’s work, you’ve probably used a plagiarism checker.
-But now that tools like ChatGPT and Claude are everywhere, another category of tool has entered the spotlight: AI content detectors.
+Before publishing content online, submitting a paper, or reviewing a freelance writer’s work, you’ve probably used a plagiarism checker.
+But now AI tools like ChatGPT, Gemini, DeepSeek, Grok, and Claude are everywhere, and another category of tool has entered the spotlight: AI content detectors.

 These two types of tools might sound like they do the same thing—check if your content is truly original—but they’re built for completely different purposes.
 Knowing the difference matters more than ever.